Sakuara/react-exercise/README.md

 - less-loader 5.0.0

 # Notice
-Please install less-loader 5.0.0 rather than others to avoid stranger problems.
+Please install less-loader which version is 5.0.0 rather than others to avoid any strange question.